stijn-dejongh/lovecraft_public_domain/manuscript/whisperer_in_darkness.md

 quite certain I shall keep my resolution.
 Those wild hills are surely the outpost of a frightful cosmic race--as I doubt all the less since reading that a new ninth planet has been glimpsed beyond Neptune, just as those influences had said it would be glimpsed.
-Astronomers, with a hideous appropriateness they little suspect, have named this thing  "Pluto ".
+Astronomers, with a hideous appropriateness they little suspect, have named this thing _"Pluto"_.
 I feel, beyond question, that it is nothing less than nighted Yuggoth--and I shiver when I try to figure out the real reason why its monstrous denizens wish it to be known in this way at this especial time.
 I vainly try to assure myself that these daemoniac creatures are